yolabingo/dotcms-htmx/README.md

 Then `Add a Container -> search-results-htmx - demo.dotcms.com` and Save.

-Go back to Templates list:
+Go back to Templates list to Publish the Template:

 `Site -> click Templates -> right-click "search-results-htmx" -> Publish`

 ### Create search-results Page
-Finally, create new Page using this Template.
+Create a new Page using this Template.

-`Site -> Browser -> click "search" -> click "+" -> Page -> "type of Page = "Page" -> Select` and set:
+`Site -> Browser -> click on the "search" folder -> click "+" -> Page -> "type of Page = "Page" -> Select` and set:
 ```
 Host of Folder: search
 Title: search-results